pixielabs/handbook/01-working-at-pixie-labs/08-tools.md

 ## Tracking time
 Use [Harvest](https://www.getharvest.com) to track your time.
 We track our time so we know we are balancing our client projects correctly.
+Use [Forecast](https://forecastapp.com/) to see what projects you are booked on in the coming days and weeks.
+This allows you to effectively manage your time between projects.

 ## Communicating
 We use [Slack](https://slack.com/) for day-to-day communication,